-Mitigate Risk with Internal Security Assessments
+Mitigate Risk with Internal Vulnerability Assessments

 Assess your IT risk like an insider.
-Vulnerabilities can arise due to misconfigured hardware, out of date software or even unpatched systems.
+Vulnerabilities can arise due to misconfigured hardware, out-of-date software, or even unpatched systems.

 The objective of an Internal Security Assessment is to safeguard the network’s assets that could be exploited to interfere with the confidentiality, availability, and integrity of your network.
 A security assessment reveals an organization’s existing IT vulnerabilities and suggests recommendations to improve its overall security posture.
-In simpler terms, it is an assessment that reveals the immediate threats to your IT security, shows how to fix them to ensures that they don’t occur again.
+In simpler terms, it is an assessment that reveals the immediate threats to your IT security, and shows how to fix them to ensure that they don’t occur again.

 The Security Assessment Process